thombergs/code-examples/pact-spring-data-rest-provider/README.md

 ## Companion Blog Post

-The Companion Blog Post on [https://reflectoring.io](https://reflectoring.io) will be published shortly.
+The Companion Blog Post to this project can be found [here](https://reflectoring.io/consumer-driven-contracts-with-pact-feign-spring-data-rest/).

 ## Running the application